doctor64/tuyaZigbee/docs/devices.md

 - Binding
 - Short press on button send toggle command (switch binded light on/off)
 - Long press on button send move command, so light brightness a changed.
 Direction is switched on next press
-- Short click on Net Key button send report with battery status
+- Short press on Net Key button send report with battery status
 - OTA updates
 - OTA update from Tuya firmware